zhan6841/zhan6841.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a 5th-year Ph.D. candidate in the [Ming Hsieh Department of Electrical and Computer Engineering](https://minghsiehece.usc.edu/) at [University of Southern California (USC)](https://www.usc.edu/).
-I am very honored to be advised by [Prof. Feng Qian](https://www-users.cs.umn.edu/~fengqian/).
+I am a 5th-year Ph.D. student in the [Ming Hsieh Department of Electrical and Computer Engineering](https://minghsiehece.usc.edu/) at [University of Southern California (USC)](https://www.usc.edu/).
+I am a member of the **IMMERSE** (Intelligent Mobile, Multimedia, and nEtwoRking SystEm) Lab at USC ECE and I am very honored to be advised by [Prof. Feng Qian](https://feng-qian.github.io/).
 I also work closely with [Prof. Bo Han](https://cs.gmu.edu/~bohan/).
-My research interests include Networked System, Mobile Computing, VR/AR/MR. Before coming to USC, I spent the first four years of my Ph.D. at [University of Minnesota - Twin Cities (UMN)](https://twin-cities.umn.edu/).
+Before coming to USC, I spent the first four years of my Ph.D. at [University of Minnesota - Twin Cities (UMN)](https://twin-cities.umn.edu/).
 I got my bachelor degree from [Beihang University (BUAA)](https://ev.buaa.edu.cn/), Beijing in 2019.

+I am broadly interested in Multimedia Systems, ML for Systems, Mobile Systems, and Networking.
+My current research focuses on designing and optimizing emerging networked multimedia systems for, including but not limited to, immersive content (360 Video, AR/VR/MR, Volumetric Video) delivery, video conferencing, and image co-editing.

 Email: anlanzha *at* usc *dot* edu

-You can find my CV [here](http://zhan6841.github.io/files/Anlan_Zhang_CV.pdf).
+You can find my CV [here]().

 <span style="color:red"> I am now actively looking for full-time positions.
 Feel free to let me know if you have any openings. </span>